cdktf/cdktf-provider-cloudflare/docs/accessPolicy.java.md

 - *Type:* java.lang.String

 The account identifier to target for the resource.

-Conflicts with `zone_id`.
+Must provide only one of `account_id`, `zone_id`. **Modifying this attribute will force creation of a new resource.**

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.32.0/docs/resources/access_policy#account_id AccessPolicy#account_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.33.0/docs/resources/access_policy#account_id AccessPolicy#account_id}

+---

+##### `applicationId`<sup>Optional</sup> <a name="applicationId" id="@cdktf/provider-cloudflare.accessPolicy.AccessPolicy.Initializer.parameter.applicationId"></a>

+- *Type:* java.lang.String

+The ID of the application the policy is associated with.

+Required when using `precedence`. **Modifying this attribute will force creation of a new resource.**

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.33.0/docs/resources/access_policy#application_id AccessPolicy#application_id}

 ---